 The FMCG sector is resilient to recession.
-Even during bad days for the wider economy, your neighborhood grocery stores would be busy selling products of FMCG companies.
+So even during bad days for the wider economy, your neighbourhood grocery stores would be busy selling products of FMCG companies.

 - Pharmaceuticals Sector

-Biologicals; Active Pharmaceutical Ingredients; Excipients; Vaccines; Cures for Regular as well as Rare Diseases – these are just a few of the many products from the pharma industry.
+Biologicals; Active Pharmaceutical Ingredients; Excipients; Vaccines; Cures for Regular and Rare Diseases – are just a few of the many products from the pharma industry.
 Thanks to the COVID-19 pandemic, the industry is gaining familiarity amongst investors.
 The industry is strictly regulated because the products are concerned with the well-being of global citizens.

 - Sun Pharmaceuticals

 Pharmaceutical companies enjoy a special privilege: Unparalleled pricing powers.
-Needless to say, regulations are in place to counter irresponsible behavior.
+Needless to say, regulations are in place to counter irresponsible behaviour.

 Sectors Sliced and Diced

-There is no definitive number, and the stock market sector list in this article is certainly not exhaustive.
+There is no definitive number, and this article’s stock market sector list is certainly not exhaustive.
 The count will certainly grow.
 New companies evolve, and as a result, the count of sectors cannot afford to stay stagnant.

 There is no specific answer to this.
 A sector that performed moderately earlier could spring up in the future or vice versa.
 Some sectors do well in the short run.
 Some sectors are bound to do well in the long run.
-Investment ought to be based on one’s risk appetite and holding period.
+Investment should be based on one’s own risk appetite and holding period.

-With WealthDesk, constant monitoring and rebalancing of the portfolio are undertaken to take care of the risk stemming from concentration.
-Moreover, one can invest in multiple sectors to diversify the risk as well.
+With WealthDesk, constant monitoring and rebalancing the portfolio are undertaken to take care of the risk stemming from concentration.
+Moreover, one can invest in multiple sectors to diversify the risk.